-Saudi Arabia country profile - BBC News
+Saudi Arabia profile

 2011 - As ''Arab Spring'' protests ripple across the region, Saudi troops participate in crackdown on unrest in Bahrain.

-2015 March - Saudi Arabia launches campaign of air strikes against Houthi rebels in Yemen.
+2015 March - Saudi Arabia launches campaign of air strikes against Houthi rebels in Yemen, beginning a long and controversial military involvement in the country.

+2018 October - The killing of emigre reporter Jamal Khashoggi in the Saudi consulate in Istanbul causes an international outcry.